soykernel/DMA-Applocker-Config/README.md

    1. When you are finished using your unblocked software, close your applications.
    2. Right-click ENABLE and select Run as Administrator.
    3. A clean console stream will instantly compile default whitelists, reset folder permissions, wake your network hardware back up, and execute a Group Policy sync.
+      (This step will likely trigger a few error messages on the console.
+This is perfectly normal and does not affect the intended outcome.)
-   4. No restart is required.
+   5. No restart is required.
 All third-party applications outside of official Windows system paths will instantly be blocked on your live desktop session.

 ## Windows AppLocker Bypass & Enforcement Framework